uspgamedev/programming-tutorial/level_01/README.md

 Stage 05
 --------

-The last one was rather easy because this one is the first real challenge in this tutorial!
+The last one was rather easy because this one is the hardest challenge in this tutorial!

-Time to make the balls bounc off each other.
+Time to make the balls bounce off each other.
 We will be simulating perfect elastic collisions with no friction, where all bodies have the exact same mass.
-In other words, when two ball collide, they velocity vectors are swapped!
+In other words, when two ball collide, their velocity vectors are swapped!

 The idea is to check, pair by pair, which balls are colliding and then applying the collision effects.
 Do not worry about the amount of computational effort